kubeflow/website/content/en/docs/gke/deploy/upgrade.md

    ```bash
    kpt cfg list-setters .
    ```

 1. Apply upgraded config connector:
    ```bash
    make apply-kcc
    ```
    Note, you can optionally also run `make apply-cluster`, but it should be the same as your existing management cluster.

-1. Check your config connector upgrade is successful:
+1. Check that your config connector upgrade is successful:
    ```bash
    # For Kubeflow v1.2, it should be 1.29.0
    $ kubectl get namespace cnrm-system -ojsonpath='{.metadata.annotations.cnrm\.cloud\.google\.com\/version}'